We are all children of God no matter where we are from.

 You will find these below, told through film, written stories, images, and photographs.

 STORIES OF WELCOME FROM OUR CHURCH COMMUNITIES

 Find here a series of five film stories of church communities across London welcoming refugees, migrants and asylum seekers.
-One film will be added each day of Refugee Week 2022 at 10am.

 Stories of Welcome

 Our compilation film features stories of welcome from four church communities across London and east Surrey welcoming refugees, migrants and asylum seekers:-

 - Welcoming families from Afghanistan at St Paul’s Marylebone

 - Hosting asylum seekers at St Mary of the Angels, Bayswater

 - Supporting asylum seekers in hotels at the Croydon Refugee Day Centre

 - Supporting asylum seekers from the LGBTQI+ community at St James’s Piccadilly